An Eigenvalue Ratio Approach to Inferring Population Structure from Whole Genome Sequencing Data: Simulation Studies

 \section{Simulation Studies}

-In this section, we compare the performances of our new method ERStruct versus the traditional PCA-TW test based on their final estimated number of sub-populations.
-We consider two different settings depending on whether or not the LD is present.
+In this section, we compare the performances of our new method ERStruct versus the original TW test \citep[i.e., PCA-TW test without using the estimated effective number of markers; see][]{patterson2006population} and the PCA-TW test by \citet{patterson2006population}.
+The comparison is made based on how close their estimated number of PCs are to the ground truth.
+We consider the following two different settings.